USACE Buffalo District Embraces Building Information Modeling to Modernize Facilities Across Their Life Cycle

 |0

-This work, USACE Buffalo District Embraces Building Information Modeling to Modernize Facilities Across Their Life Cycle [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Buffalo District Embraces Building Information Modeling to Modernize Facilities Across Their Life Cycle, by MSgt Ryan Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USACE Buffalo District Embraces Building Information Modeling to Modernize Facilities Across Their Life Cycle